 Out of 9,025 domestic violence incidents recorded in 2020, courts took up only 944, according to the Interior Ministry (MVD).

-Recognising the growing problem, the United States Agency for International Development (USAID) in August of last year awarded $230,000 in grants to 11 civil society organizations in Kyrgzstan to protect and support survivors of domestic violence during the COVID-19 pandemic.
+Recognising the growing problem, the US Agency for International Development (USAID) in August of last year awarded $230,000 in grants to 11 civil society organizations in Kyrgyzstan to protect and support survivors of domestic violence during the COVID-19 pandemic.
 This was one of many recent instances of US assistance to Central Asia about this issue and related issues, such as human trafficking in the region.

 The lockdown and the tensions arising from it might have fed a 65% rise in domestic violence cases in the first quarter of 2020 compared to the same period of 2019, Vice Prime Minister Aida Ismailova said last June at a meeting of the National Council for Women's Affairs and Gender Development.